That the Bill be read a second time.

 We welcome the attention the noble Lord draws through the Bill to the continuing discrimination disabled people face, but this is not the way to improve their lives.

 My Lords, I start by congratulating my noble friend Lord Shinkwin on securing time for the consideration of this Bill.
 We have had a very interesting and thought-provoking debate on a subject that remains a sensitive area of public policy and on which we have heard a range of strongly held views.

 I should start by setting out the current legal position regarding abortion for foetal abnormality and the possible introduction of non-invasive pre-natal testing—NIPT—for Down’s and other syndromes.
 Under the Abortion Act 1967, women have early access to safe, legal and regulated abortion services.
 In each case, there should be careful and sensitive inquiry as to the reasons for requesting an abortion.
-These reasons will be particularly complex in the case of abortions for foetal abnormality, where the pregnancy is far more likely to have been planned and where the woman and her family will need information and time on which to reach a decision with her doctor and other health professionals.
+These reasons will be particularly complex in the case of abortions for foetal abnormality, where the pregnancy is far more likely to have been planned and where the woman and her family will need information on and time in which to reach a decision with her doctor and other health professionals.

 It is a sad reality that not every pregnancy goes to plan, and foetal abnormalities of varying degree of severity occur.
 Abortion is currently available where two doctors agree that,